-11.1 Readers/Writers Problem
+10.1 Readers/Writers Problem

 In computer science, the readers-writers problems are examples of a common computing problem in concurrency.
-The two problems deal with situations in which many threads must access the same shared memory at one time, some reading and some writing, with the natural constraint that no process may access the share for reading or writing while another process is in the act of writing to it.
-(In particular, it is allowed for two readers to access the share at the same time.)
+The problem deals with situations in which many threads must access the same shared memory at one time, some reading and some writing, with the natural constraint that no process may access the data for reading or writing while another process is in the act of writing to it.
+In particular, it is allowed for two readers to access the share at the same time.